jeroenvdhoven/mlpype/README.md

 There are a couple of examples available of training scripts using pype and various subpackages in the `examples` folder.

 In general, you'll need the following components:
-- DataSetSource's: a collection of DataSource's, that can be read to produce a DataSet.
+- DataCatalog's: a collection of DataSource's, that can be read to produce a DataSet.
 This will specify which data is used by your model's input and how to collect it.
 This can range from cloud-storage files, SQL databases, etc.
 - Pipeline: Another trainable pipeline format?
 Yes.
 Those familiar with kedro will see some similarities, but we specify a difference between the fitting and transforming phase, much like sklearn's pipelines.
 The framework should be flexible enough to allow a variety